peer-digital/peerai/deployment/README.md

 4. Select "production" as the environment
 5. Click "Run workflow"

+The GitHub Actions workflow will automatically:
+- Set up the VM if it's the first deployment
+- Deploy the application
+- Run database migrations
+- Initialize the database with a default admin user (admin@example.com / password)
+- Check the deployment status

 ### Method 2: Manual Deployment

 1. **SSH into the VM**: